-When you do this, you will notice that 'PRESS ENTER' will begin to
+When you do this, you will notice that 'PRESS ENTER' will begin to blink.

-Pressing [ENTER] loads the selected Preset.
-Pressing [<] or [PRESET] cancels and returns you to the Preset that was last selected.
+2. Pressing [ENTER] loads the selected Preset.
+Pressing [<] or [PRESET] cancels the operation.

-SAVE / COPY PRESET - Page 2
+PAGE 2 - SAVE/COPY PRESET

-In Preset Mode, you can also save and copy a Preset to a new location.
-This allows you to save any changes that you would have made to the Preset in EDIT MODE.
+In Preset Mode, you can save any changes that you have made to the current Preset or copy the Preset to a new location.

-Note that if you are saving the Preset to the same location (same preset number) the screen will display 'SAVE TO' and if you are saving to a different location (different preset number), the screen will display 'COPY TO'.
+Note that if you are saving the Preset to the same location (same preset number) the screen will say 'SAVE TO' and if you are saving to a different location (different preset number), the screen will display 'COPY TO'.

-- While you are in Preset Mode, press [>] until you see the 'SAVE TO' screen similar to the one shown above. - You can select the location where you want to save the Preset by turning the [VALUE] knob. - When you do this, you will notice that 'PRESS ENTER' will begin to - Press [ENTER] to save current Preset to the destination.
+- 1. While you are in Preset Mode, press [>] until you see a screen similar to the one shown above. - You can select the location where you wish to save the Preset by turning the [VALUE] knob.
+When you do this, you will notice that the 'PRESS ENTER' segment will begin to blink. - 3.
+Press [ENTER] to save the Preset to the selected destination.
 Pressing [<] or [PRESET] cancels the operation.